slavcoder/timer/README.md

 ### Blocked counter
 Counter can be blocked which means it can't be pauzed, reset or even saved to quick access.
 Blocked counter starts immediately and it can be only deleted.
 It have a lock icon in right corner to quickly regonize them.
 To create one you have to use keyword `block` or it's short version `b`.

-This is very useful to create a counter up to a specific date or hour when you don't want to stop it by any missclick or have to run it after you create it which can couse time move as the real time won't stop to wait for your click.
+This is very useful to create a counter up to a specific date or hour when you don't want to stop it by any missclick.
+For example for counting down time up to an exam or up to holidays, new year, deadline or other event you are waiting for.

 - `13:00 b` or `13:00 block` equals time from now up to the nearest 13:00 (if you use 24h time format), the counter is blocked because of used keyword 'b' or 'block'
 - `01/02/2025 10d b` equals time from now up to 01/02/2025, plus 10 days (so the result is time up to 11/02/2025), the counter is blocked because of used keyword 'b'